Post-OCR Paragraph Recognition by Graph Convolutional Networks: Related Work

 \subsection{Image Based Detection}

-The PubLayNet paper \cite{DBLP:conf/icdar/ZhongTJ19} provides a large dataset for multiple types of document entities, as well as two object detection models F-RCNN~\cite{DBLP:journals/pami/RenHG017} and M-RCNN~ \cite{DBLP:journals/pami/HeGDG20} trained to detect these entities.
-Both show good metrics in evaluations, but also with some disadvantages on detecting paragraphs: \begin{itemize} \item Cost: Object detection models are typically large in size and expensive in computation.
+The PubLayNet paper \cite{DBLP:conf/icdar/ZhongTJ19} provides a large dataset for multiple types of document entities, as well as two object detection models F-RCNN~\cite{DBLP:journals/pami/RenHG017} and M-RCNN~\cite{DBLP:journals/pami/HeGDG20} trained to detect these entities.
+Both show good metrics in evaluations, but with some inherent limitations.

+\begin{itemize} \itemsep0pt \item Cost: Object detection models are typically large in size and expensive in computation.
 When used together with an OCR engine to retrieve text paragraphs, it seems wasteful to bypass the OCR results and attempt to detect paragraphs independently.

-\item Quality: Paragraph bounding boxes may have high aspect ratios and are sometimes tightly packed, making it difficult for Faster R-CNN detection.
+\item Quality: Paragraph bounding boxes may have high aspect ratios and are sometimes tightly packed.
 In Fig. \ref{fig:2}, several short paragraphs are printed with dense text and rotated by 45 degrees.
 The region proposals required to detect all the paragraphs are highly overlapped, so some detections will be dropped by non-maximum suppression (NMS).
 Rotational R-CNN models \cite{8545598} can mitigate this issue by inclined NMS, but further increase the computational cost while still facing a more difficult task with rotated or warped inputs. \end{itemize}